Oparilames/aNDAr-library/README.md

 # aNDAr library
 ## What is this?
 This is readme for the ‘a N-D Array library’.
-It's written in C++ and its purpose is to provide a easy interface to typesafe multidimensinal arrays with as little memory overhead—compared to C style arrays—as possible.
+The library is written in modern C++, has no external dependencies and is intended to provide a simple interface to typesafe multidimensinal arrays with as little memory overhead—compared to C style arrays—as possible.

 ## Table of content
 - [aNDAr library](#andar-library)